openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 # Hardware
 This section describes the hardware components required for a 'typical' OpenAPS implementation.
 There are numerous variations and substitutions that can be made but the following items are recommended for getting started.
+The basic setup requires a compatible Insulin Pump, CGM data acquired either directly from a receiver or from Nightscout, then a small computer to run openaps.
 If you come across something that doesn't seem to work, is no longer available, or if you have a notable alternative, feel free to edit this document with your suggestions.

 To start, here is a high-level guide for understanding if your pump is compatible for OpenAPS: